SAF Learning

 Learning objectives

-3. Identify new ways in which land cover metrics can be used in policy or management.
+3. Identify ways in which projections of water resources impact local communities and how they can be used in policy or management.

 Rubric